Using sign language to find the bus to Pondicherry

 A corrupt policeman with bad intentions

 After dinner, we go back to the guesthouse.
-I want to reward Sebastian well (but not overly) because the tour in Pondicherry that he showed me was more than worth the effort.
+I want to reward Sebastian well because the tour in Pondicherry he showed me was more than worth the effort.
 But then a policeman shows up, clearly with ill-intent.
 My self-rolled cigarette is supposedly suspicious.
-Then the officer gives me a hand, which is sweaty, again doubtful, according to the agent.
+Then the officer gives me a hand, mine is sweaty, again doubtful, according to the agent.
 Then he asks what I ate.
 And because I had a good time, he now wants to have a good time as well and asks me for money.
-I keep my cool, but I cook inside; I say that I see no reason to give him money.
-The corrupt cop exchanges some words with Sebastian and luckily continues his way after half an hour.
+I keep my cool and say that I see no reason to give him money.
+The corrupt cop exchanges some words with Sebastian and luckily continues his way.